 - The guidelines are used by digital professionals across sectors to create more sustainable digital products and services.

 - The guidelines are adopted by schools, bootcamps, universities, and other educational institutions as best-in-class.

 - The guidelines are also included in future legislation and procurement requirements for organizations commissioning digital projects.

 This group will not create Specifications.

 Sustainability is an ongoing and evolving concern.
 New topics emerge regularly.
 As such, this group should remain relevant for as long as the issues it addresses are.
-To accomplish this, we envision an organizational structure that encourages ongoing participation and supports leadership transitions as needed.
+To accomplish this, we envision an organizational structure that encourages collaboration and ongoing participation and supports leadership transitions as needed.

 Understanding that this work is intersectional: